Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Experiments and Results

 { }

-{\bf Compared Methods and Models.} In addition to FixMatch and DebiasPL presented in Section~\ref{sec:problem_formulation_and_methods}, we compare our SWIFT with the state-of-the-art (SOTA) SSL method FineSSL \cite{gan2024erasing}, which adopts prompt learning atop a frozen VLM.
-We also compare multiple FSL methods, including popular ones that either learn a lightweight adapter \cite{clap24, lin2023multi, taskres, tipadapter, clipadapter, radford2021learning} or prompts \cite{li2019learning, chen2022plot} with a frozen VLM.
-In particular, we include the SOTA FSL methods FS-FT \cite{liu2025few}, which finetunes a VLM's visual encoder using labeled data, and SWAT \cite{liu2025few}, which augments few-shot labeled data wth retrieved pretraining data to finetune the visual encoder.
-In the paper, we mainly study the open-source VLM OpenCLIP ViT-B/32 \cite{cherti2023reproducible} and demonstrate that our SWIFT generalizes to the DINOv2 ViT-B/14 model \cite{oquab2024dinov}.
-The Supplementary \cref{sec:further_analysis} contains results with more backbones.
-As references, we report the results of supervised learning, which finetunes the visual encoder on both labeled and unlabeled data (with ground-truth labels), optionally augmented with retrieved data (“w/ RA”).
+{\bf Compared Methods and Models.} In addition to FixMatch and DebiasPL presented in Section~\ref{sec:problem_formulation_and_methods}, we compare our SWIFT with the state-of-the-art (SOTA) SSL method FineSSL \cite{gan2024erasing}, which adopts prompt learning with a frozen VLM.
+We also compare with various FSL methods, including popular ones that learn either a lightweight adapter \cite{clap24, lin2023multi, taskres, tipadapter, clipadapter, radford2021learning} or prompts \cite{li2019learning, chen2022plot, wang2025attention} with a frozen VLM.
+In particular, we compare SWIFT with the SOTA FSL methods that finetune a VLM's visual encoder, including FS-FT \cite{liu2025few} that finetunes on few-shot labeled data only, and SWAT \cite{liu2025few} that also retrieves open data to augment the training set.
+For fair comparison with recent VLM-based FSL and SSL methods, we mainly study the open-source VLM OpenCLIP ViT-B/32 \cite{cherti2023reproducible}.
+We also demonstrate that SWIFT generalizes to other pretrained foundation models such as the DINOv2 ViT-B/14 \cite{oquab2024dinov}.
+Supplement \cref{sec:further_analysis} provides analysis of additional backbones, such as ResNet-50 and ViT, pretrained on ImageNet.
+As a reference, we report results from supervised learning that finetunes the visual encoder on both labeled and unlabeled data (with ground-truth labels), optionally with retrieved data.